National Youth Day 2021: All about the history, significance and National Youth Parliament Festival

 History of National Youth Day:

-The decision to recognise the day as Yuva Diwas/ National Youth Day was taken by the Government of India in 1984.
-The Government of India quoted that ‘ the philosophy of Swamiji and the ideals for which he lived and worked could be a great source of inspiration for the Indian Youth Day.’
+The decision to recognise the day as Yuva Diwas/National Youth Day was taken by the Government of India in 1984.
+The Government of India quoted that ‘the philosophy of Swamiji and the ideals for which he lived and worked could be a great source of inspiration for the Indian Youth Day.’

 National Youth Parliament Festival 2021:

-As confirmed by the Education Ministry, PM Modi will be addressing the National Youth Parliament Festival 2021 on 12th January 2021 at 10.00 AM.
-The event will be streamed live on the Twitter/ Facebook Pages of the minister.
+As confirmed by the Education Ministry, PM Modi will be addressing the National Youth Parliament Festival 2021 on January 12 at 10.00 AM.
+The event will be streamed live on the Twitter/Facebook pages of the minister.

 Participants for the National Youth Parliament Festival 2021: